-a) Blood samples
+1. Blood samples

 Drawing blood may cause slight pain and occasionally bruising at the site where the needle enters.
 Rarely, people feel light-headed or even faint.
 During the course of the trial we will need to take up to 60mL of blood (approximately 4 tablespoons) at a single visit.
-The total amount we will take over the period of the trial is approximately 300mL which is less than the amount taken if you donate blood.
-The volume of blood taken at each visit ranges from 5 to approximately 60mL.
+The total amount we will take over the period of the trial is approximately 335mL in groups 1-3, which is less than the amount taken if you donate blood.
+Participants in groups 4-5 will have approximately 559-615mL of blood taken over 12 months, which is just over the amount taken in one go if you donate blood.